JonasToth/gitforge.nvim/development_resources/specification/configuration.md

     - using only `GitHub` for repositories should not require any configuration at all ?!
 - configuration should allow machine independence, especially the project matching is sensitive on this front
+- it should be less involved than `Neorg`

 ## Customizations